Diaper rash is a common problem that many babies and toddlers have.

 6. Stay away from scented products.

 When it comes to diaper rash prevention and treatment, less is more.
 Avoid using items with strong scents, such as fabric softeners and dryer sheets.
+Generally speaking, you shouldn’t just be concerned with paint products for nurseries; you should also be careful about scented products for babies.

 For many newborns, hypoallergenic and fragrance-free products are much less irritating.